NixOS/nix.dev/source/tutorials/nix-language.md

 Notable uses of the Nix language are:

-- [Nix package collection][nixpkgs] (`nixpkgs`)
+- [Nixpkgs][nixpkgs]

-  It is the largest, most up-to-date software distribution in the world, and written in Nix language.
+  The largest, most up-to-date software distribution in the world, and written in Nix language.

-- [NixOS][nixos-manual] Linux distribution
+- [NixOS][nixos-manual]

-  It is based on the Nix package manager, and can be configured fully declaratively.
+  Linux distribution based on the Nix package manager, which can be configured fully declaratively.

-  Its underlying modular configuration system is written in Nix language, and uses packages from `nixpkgs`.
+  Its underlying modular configuration system is written in Nix language, and uses packages from Nixpkgs.
   The operating system environment and services it provides are configured with Nix language.

 [nix-manual]: https://nixos.org/manual/nix/stable